hlatourette/study/docs/heap.md

-# Priority Queues
+# Heap

-A priority queue allows you to retrieve items by priority (using comparators this can be defined however you want) rather than insertion order (FIFO/LIFO) or key match (dictionary).
+A heap allows you to retrieve items by priority (using comparators this can be defined however you want) rather than insertion order (FIFO/LIFO) or key match (dictionary).
 There are multiple ways this structure can be implemented:

 * [Binary Heap](#binary_heap)
 * [Binary Search Tree]

 ## <a name="heap"></a> Binary Heap

 Similar to a tree (but can easily be implemented in an array or array-list), a heap is a data structure that maintains the property that the root is always the minimum element.
 This property holds true for all subtrees of the parent tree.
 As a result, the item with 'priority' will always be at the top.

 * push(value): Add an item to the end of the heap and bubble based on the heap rules (minimum element at front, etc.)